SAP/cloud-security-services-integration-library/token-client/README.md

 ```bash
 {\"error\":\"unauthorized\",\"error_description\":\"Unable to map issuer, [http://subdomain.localhost:8080/uaa/oauth/token] , to a single registered provider\"}
 ```
-Token exchange is only supported within the same identity zone/tenant.
+Token exchange is only supported within the same Identity zone/tenant.
 That means, that you have to call the `/oauth/token` endpoint of the same subdomain, that was used for the original token.
 This can be achieved by configuring the JWT Bearer Token Flow the following way:
 ````
 tokenFlows.jwtBearerTokenFlow().token(jwtToken).subdomain(jwtToken.getSubdomain());
 ````